YouTube

 3. FORT SANTIAGO

 While you are in Intramuros, be sure to check out Fort Santiago.
-Built in 1571 it was originally the base for the Spanish government which suffered during the second world war, most notably the battle of Manila.
-Fortunately it has been restored and is now back looking like it’s old self.
+Built in 1571, it was originally the base for the Spanish government, which suffered during the Second World War, most notably the battle of Manila.
+Fortunately, it has been restored and is now back looking like its old self.
 It was also where Jose Rizal (leader of the Philippine national movement) was imprisoned and executed.
 Be sure to check out his cell and pay homage at his shrine.

 7 THINGS TO SEE IN MANILA